Xilinx/Vitis_Libraries/vision/docs/src/api-reference-aie.rst

    +----------------------------------------------------------+---------------------------------------------------------------------------------------------+

 .. note::
-   If XRT mapped buffer handle is associated with image it can also be passed to imgHndl argument avoid copy
+   If the XRT mapped buffer handle is associated with an image, it can also be passed to imgHndl argument avoid copy.

 .. note::
-   Parameter *tiles* can be obtained from tiler data transfer API host2aie_nb
+   Parameter *tiles* can be obtained from the tiler data transfer API host2aie_nb.

-.. table:: Table xF::xfcvDataMovers Member Function Descriptions (GMIO specialization)
+.. table:: Table: xF::xfcvDataMovers Member Function Descriptions (GMIO Specialization)

    +----------------------------------------------------------+---------------------------------------------------------------------------------------------+
    | Member                                                   | Description                                                                                 |